zzhangjii/learning-library/lab-guides/README.md

 ### **Step 2**: Navigate to Lab 050

+  - The Lab Guides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/monolithic-to-microservice/lab-guides/)

-  - _You can see a list of Lab Guides_ by clicking on the **Menu Icon** in the upper left corner of the browser window.
+  - Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**

   ![](images/Intro-61643a34.png)